Pasteles: Puerto Rican pasteles

-Traditionally masa was flavored breadcrumbs and butter, almonds where added to filling and a chili would be tucked on one end of every pastele.
+Traditionally masa was flavored breadcrumbs and butter, almonds were added to the filling and a chili would be tucked on one end of every pastel.
 The chili in most homes is eliminated and is replaced with ajilimójili, Pique sauce, or ketchup mixed with chili.

 Assembling a typical pastel involves a large sheet of parchment paper, a strip of banana leaf that has been heated over an open flame to make it supple, and a little annatto oil on the leaf.
 The masa is then placed on banana leaf and stuffed with the meat mixture.
 The paper is then folded and tied with kitchen string to form packets.
 Some people use aluminum foil instead of parchment and string.
-Parchment paper is only applied if the pastele is boiled or steamed.
-Once made, pasteles can either be cooked in boiling water, steamed, barbecue (smoked or slow grilling), or frozen for later use.
-Because they are so labor-intensive, large Puerto Rican families often make anywhere from 50 to 200 or more at a time, especially around the holiday season.
+Parchment paper is only applied if the pastel is boiled or steamed.
+Once made, pasteles can either be cooked in boiling water, steamed, barbecued (smoked or slow grilling), or frozen for later use.
+Because they are so labor-intensive, families often make anywhere from 50 to 200 or more at a time, especially around the holiday season.

 Pasteles de yuca is one of many recipes in Puerto Rico that are popular around the island and in Latin America.
 The masa is made with cassava, other root vegetables, plantains, and squash.
 The recipe calls for cassava to replace the green bananas of the traditional pasteles de masa.
 Cassava is grated and squeezed through a cheesecloth removing most of its liquid.
 Broth, milk, butter, annatto oil is added to the masa and is typically filled with shredded chicken and other ingredients.

+According to Carmen Aboy Valldejuli, the original name for a Puerto Rican Pastel was Mamie.
+Although calling them mamies has lost use in recent generations it is still the official name in Carmen Aboy Valldejuli's book Cocina Criolla (the Puerto Rican "culinary bible").

+Although the first recipes appear in a Dominican cookbook, pasteles were first written about in aguinaldo Puertorriqueño in 1843 about Puerto Rican Christmas traditions.

 Other regional variations

 Colombia

 Colombian pasteles are called pastel de arroz (rice pasteles) and are more of a tamale than a typical pastel.
-Is made up of rice that is seasoned and left out in the sun; a process referred to as orear (to air).
+They are made from rice that is seasoned and left out in the sun; a process referred to as orear (to air).
 The rice is then mixed with many ingredients.
 Pickled vegetables, chorizo, pork, chickpeas, olives, and potatoes are the most common.
 Chicken and beef are also used.
 Colombian pasteles are wrapped twice, once with a cabbage leaf, and again with a banana leaf.
 This is the typical meal of the Nochebuena Dinner (Christmas Eve), in the Caribbean Coast Region of Colombia since their humble beginnings.
 It is often confused with the tamal from the Andean region, which is made up with corn.